Ovarian cancer is just one of many cancers that affect women. Learn more about other women’s cancers below.

 For more detailed information about uterine sarcoma, visit the American Cancer Society.

 Vaginal cancer is cancer that starts in the vagina, the tube that goes from the cervix (the lower part of the uterus) to open up at the vulva (the external genitals).
-About 70% of cases of vagina cancer are squamous cell carcinomas, which begin in the epithelial lining of the vagina.
+About 70% of cases of vaginal cancer are squamous cell carcinomas, which begin in the epithelial lining of the vagina.

 Vaginal cancer is rare, affecting only 1 in 1,100 women.
 The American Cancer Society estimates that in 2016 about 4,620 new cases of vaginal cancer will be diagnosed and 950 women will die from the disease.